What student type are you?

 Are you a New Zealand resident or international student?
 If you’re a New Zealander or citizen please use Domestic enrolment.
 If you live outside of New Zealand or are not a Resident or citizen or hold a visa to work and study in New Zealand, use the International enrolment.

-This highly accessible, online programme will give you the pre-requisite skills, attitude and knowledge to become competent Early Childhood Kaiako for both work in Child Care Centres or in the community.
-This will be ideal for you if you are thinking of entering the ECE industry with no previous experience, or already working in the industry, or, if you are a home-based educator needing to become qualified at Level 4.
+This highly accessible, engaging and creative online programme will give you the pre-requisite skills, aptitude and knowledge to become a competent Early Childhood Kaiako for both work in Child Care Centres or in the community.
+This will be ideal if you are thinking of entering the ECE industry with no previous experience, are already working in the sector, or you are currently a home-based educator needing to become qualified at Level 4.
 This course also offers benefits in its online approach by helping you develop technology, self-motivation and academic referencing skills.

 What you can learn

 Te Marau (Curriculum)

 Gain knowledge and skills to understand and implement the early childhood curriculum, Te Whariki.
 An introduction to the Treaty of Waitangi, Tikanga Māori, and Te Reo Māori, underpinning a bi-cultural curriculum within a multi-ethnic society.
 Knowledge of how to implement a holistic, inclusive curriculum.

 Learn about teaching and learning in an ECE setting.
 Students will develop an understanding of philosophies, theories and approaches of learning and development in providing a culturally inclusive curriculum.
 The concepts of whanaungatanga, manaakitanga and Pasifika values will be used as a basis for reflection of own practice.
 A personal philosophy of practice will be developed.

 Te Mātauranga (Professional Knowledge)